-Public scoping for this project was conducted through a 15-day scoping period advertised on the BLM Montana State Office website and posting on the field office website NEPA notification log, unfortunately there were issues related to broken internet links for part of the scoping period.
-These issues were brought to the BLM's attention and corrected.
+Public scoping for this project was conducted through a 15-day scoping period advertised on the BLM Montana State Office website and posting on the field office website NEPA notification log.
 Scoping was initiated March 25, 2013 through April 09, 2013.
 Surface owner notification letters were also distributed briefly explaining the oil and gas leasing process and planning process.
 The surface owner notification letter requested written comments regarding any issues or concerns that should be addressed in the environmental analysis.